strontic/strontic.github.io/xcyclopedia/library/sqloledb.dll-43E84E79F6ED4EAC723FD4ECD9B4380A.md

 ## Possible Misuse

 *The following table contains possible examples of `sqloledb.dll` being misused.
-While `sqloledb.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `sqloledb.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --